UniversityRadioYork/ListenStats/README.md

 ## From Binaries

 Download a [binary](https://github.com/UniversityRadioYork/ListenStats/releases) of the latest release for your OS of choice.
+If you want to use a bleeding-edge build, you can download them from [GitHub Actions](https://github.com/UniversityRadioYork/ListenStats/actions?query=workflow%3AGo) (click on the latest build and look under Artifacts), but be aware that they may be buggy!

 Download [config.toml.example](https://raw.githubusercontent.com/UniversityRadioYork/ListenStats/master/config.toml.example) and save it as `config.toml`, and edit it to your needs.